osposweb/osposweb.github.io/OSPOS-DEVEL-Add-a-custom-field-to-the-Sales-Register.md

 This should give you a custom field before the Item Price.

 To add a custom field to Items table.
-Open table_helper.
+Open application/helpers/table_helper.In newer versions this is called Tabular_helper.

 line 292 add the following `` array('custom1_name' => $CI->config->item('custom1_name')), Change name as needed``